Skip to content

 Christina Del Giorno, Basking Ridge Garden Club

-The “Beautiful Bernards” [#beutifulbernards] program was funded by those who support the programs of the Mr. Local History Project, a non-profit 501c3 organization dedicated to preserving and promoting Jersey local history with a social twist.
+The “Beautiful Bernards” [#beutifulbernards] program was funded by those who support the Mr. Local History Project programs, a non-profit 501c3 organization dedicated to preserving and promoting Jersey’s local history with a social twist.
 Tax deductible donations are always appreciated.

-1 thought on “‘Beautiful Bernards’ Honors Garden Club Centennial Anniversary”
+1 thought on “‘Beautiful Bernards’ Honors Township Colors and Community”

 1. A resident wrote and asked if they can also work with the Basking Ridge Garden Club to plant in town as a gift to their 100th anniversary.
 PM me if interested and I’ll connect you.
 Otherwise, just planting in your front yard works too.
 Do it soon though.
 The ground is getting hard 🙂